mrcavalcanti/mosaicoo/docs/sources/developers/http_api/dashboard_permissions.md

 ## Get permissions for a dashboard by id

-> **Warning:** This API is deprecated since Grafana v9.0.0 and will be removed in a future release.
+> **Warning:** This API is deprecated since Mosaicoo v9.0.0 and will be removed in a future release.
 Refer to the [new dashboard permissions API](#get-permissions-for-a-dashboard).

 `GET /api/dashboards/id/:dashboardId/permissions`